Spatial Clustering Regression of Count Value Data via Bayesian Mixture of Finite Mixtures: Simulation

-From the results shown in Figures above, our method can successfully estimate the true number of clusters.
-Otherwise, the MFM will overestimate the number of clusters when there exist spatial random effects.
+The results of the comparison of LPML, Rand index, and estimation of the number of clusters for each design can be found in Table~\ref{Tab:simuresults}.
+Our method can effectively estimate the true number of clusters based on the results shown in Table \ref{Tab:simuresults}.
+However, if spatial random effects exist, MFM will overestimate the number of clusters.
+Our proposed method also outperforms vanilla MFM with respect to model fitness and clustering, as demonstrated by the LPML values and Rand index.

-Furthermore, we show the average mean square error (AMSE) of our proposed method and MFM-MLG in Table \ref{Tab:AMSE}.

-From the results in Table~\ref{Tab:AMSE}, we see that in four different scenarios, our proposed methods outperform MFM in terms of coefficient estimation.
-For the data generated from the model with spatial random effect, the improvement of our proposed methods is more obvious.
+Furthermore, we show the average mean square error (AMSE) of our proposed method and MFM in Table \ref{Tab:AMSE}.
+We see that in all four different scenarios, our proposed method outperforms MFM in terms of coefficients estimations.
+The improvement of our proposed methods is evident for the data generated from the model with spatial random effect.